Yair Haklai/ Wikimedia Commons

 New Hampshire’s oldest inn is a true slice of Colonial America (or right after it, at least), having opened in 1789.
 It operates today in much the same way as it did 228 years ago, offering food, drinks, and lodging to guests as a bed and breakfast.
 But you don’t need to be spending the night to visit its Fox Tavern, a cozy and rustic barroom with plenty of old-school charm and a menu of traditional New England-influenced pub fare.

-Built in 1816 as an annex to a historic 1784 tavern (which still stands as the town’s first entirely brick building), specializes in food made with locally-sourced ingredients as well as local craft beers.
+Built in 1816 as an annex to a historic 1784 tavern (which still stands as the town’s first entirely brick building), this family-run tavern and restaurant specializes in food made with locally-sourced ingredients as well as local craft beers.
 The interior looks as if it could have been teleported from 200 years ago, and so do the servers; they wear traditional Moravian garb, a nod to the area’s early-1800s settlers.

 Established in 1933 as the bar and restaurant of the luxurious Patterson Hotel (which was the tallest building in the city when it opened in 1911), The Peacock Alley Bar is still going strong even though the hotel was converted into a senior center in the 1970s.
 The bar is still a very classy joint, however, and it retains many of its original fixtures.
-It also happens to serve some of Bismarck’s finest steaks, and they serve up a mean martini.
+It also happens to serve some of Bismarck’s finest steaks, as well as a mean martini.

 A 1993 fire did a lot of damage to Eischen’s, which opened in 1896, but not enough to dethrone it from being the state’s oldest bar, which it still proudly proclaims from its green awning.
 The bar’s centerpiece is its back bar, which was hand-carved in Spain in the early 1800s, used in California during the Gold Rush, and found its way to this bar in 1950.